 4.2.4.2 Calorimeters

 We are evaluating the performance of the rejection of electrons downstream of the HCC.
-The NIU group, which has experience in calorimetry, will provide calorimeters designed for the MANX experiment, if needed.
+The NIU group, which has experience in calorimetry, will provide calorimeters designed for the MANX experiment, if it is necessary to replace the current ones.